-The USB interface module comes with a companion Windows application that can be used to remotely control the antenna switch.
-This application is only supported on the Microsoft Windows at this time.
+The USB interface module comes with a companion MS Windows application that can be used to remotely control the antenna switch.
+This application is only supported on the Microsoft Windows operating systems at this time.

 The application is a stand-alone executable that can be copied anywhere on your hard drive you desire.
-It can be found on the flash drive that came with your switch kit: AntennaSwitchController.exe.
+It can be downloaded from the WA4MCMkits website's Support Files page: https://wa4mcmkits.com/support-files/.